-Attachment: Resolu ution No. 2021-05; In-Kind Captu ire Form Action Requested: ☐ Information Only
+Attachment: Resolution No. 2021-05; In-Kind Capture Form

+\bowtie Action Requested Below:

-A motion to recommend to the Executive Board approval of Resolution 2021-05 for an EDA Partnership Planning and Local Technical Assistance Grant in the amount of \$173,800 and matching funds of up to \$34,760 funded through in-kind match paid by SEAGO and it's member entities.
+A motion to approve Resolution 2021-05 for an EDA Partnership Planning and Local Technical Assistance Grant in the amount of \$173,800 and matching funds of up to \$34,760 funded through in-kind match paid by SEAGO and its member entities.